devopsdevelopmentplatform/ArmyKnife/Writerside/topics/Introduction.md

 ## Tier 1 (DevOps)

 1. My recommendation is to create a folder called localprojects on your $HOME root and clone the repo into it.
+Its best to fork it so you can save your changes for your environment.
+For example your network interface is different than mine.
   ```bash
     mkdir -p $HOME/localprojects
    ```